emrankamal4/Retail-Sales-Consolidation-Performance-Analysis/README.md

-# Retail Sales Consolidation & Performance Analysis
+# Retail Sales Consolidation & Analysis

 ## 📌 Business Scenario

 A beverage supplier receives sales reports separately from four major retail partners: **Costco, Target, Walgreens, and Walmart**.

-Each retailer maintains its own Excel file, which creates a common reporting problem: management needs to compare overall performance, but the information is scattered across multiple files.

-The goal of this project was to **consolidate the four retailer files into a single analysis-ready dataset**, standardize the information, and create a management-level view of sales performance.
+Each retailer provides its own Excel report, making it difficult to get a single view of overall sales performance.
+Instead of manually combining these files, the goal was to create a repeatable process that consolidates the data and prepares it for analysis.

-The business questions were:
+The main business questions were:

-* How much revenue did the company generate overall?
+* How much revenue is being generated overall?
-* Which beverage brands generate the most revenue?
+* Which beverage brands perform best?
-* Which retailer contributes the most to sales?
+* Which retailers contribute the most revenue?
-* Which region performs best?
+* Which regions and states perform best?
 * How does revenue change throughout the year?
-* How are sales distributed across retailers and beverage brands?

-Rather than analyzing each source independently, I treated the four files as one reporting pipeline — similar to how an analyst would consolidate recurring reports from multiple business partners.

 ---

+## 🎯 Project Objective

+Build a consolidated retail sales dataset from four separate Excel files using **Power Query**, then use the combined data to produce business-focused analysis and reporting.

+The project focuses on creating a workflow that could easily be reused when new retailer reports are received.

+---

 ## 🛠️ Tools & Techniques

-**Microsoft Excel**
+* **Microsoft Excel**

-* Power Query
+* **Power Query**
-* Data transformation and consolidation
 * Excel Tables
+* Data Cleaning & Transformation
+* Data Consolidation
 * PivotTables
-* Excel formulas
+* Excel Formulas
-* Data analysis and reporting
-* KPI development
-* Data visualization
+* Data Visualization

 ---